 Properties, titles and authority are passed down from fathers to their sons.
-Male children become a priority for every family as they are celebrated and regarded as a blessing from the gods.
+Male children are celebrated and regarded as a blessing from the gods.
 The male child inherits basically everything that belongs to the father ranging from land, livestock, leadership position, and wealth including rights and responsibilities associated with their father's status.
 This is done to ensure the continuity of lineage and the preservation of the image and heritage.
 Chieftaincies and other roles of authority; are inherited by the eldest son or another designated male heir upon the death or retirement of the incumbent leader.